Redesigning a 3D Scene-Builder Software Interface

 Final Designs

+The final designs for a new iteration of Event Render incorporated findings from the usability analysis, card sorting, prototyping, and user testing.
 I grouped tools and menus onto separate panels to indicate their different functionalities.
 We decided to implement floating, minimal panels that would obscure the viewable area of the scene as little as possible.
 I also created the UI in dark mode to avoid drawing focus too much from the scene.

 I relocated the object controls pictured here to the bottom of the screen, which allowed for larger thumbnails without interfering with screen space.